ch-stark/clusterpermissionblog/clusterpermission.md

 Virtual Machine Actions (Kubevirt Integration):
 This is a prime example of ClusterPermission's power.
 If you're managing Virtual Machines (VMs) and Virtual Machine Instances (VMIs) with Kubevirt through RHACM, ClusterPermission grants the precise permissions needed.
 For instance, it allows an automation Service Account to start, stop, restart, pause, or unpause VMs, without giving it broader admin access.

-Here’s that VM actions example for a cluster (called aro-central):
+Here’s that VM actions example for a cluster (in this case aro-central):

 ```yaml
 apiVersion: rbac.open-cluster-management.io/v1alpha1